hashicorp/vault/website/source/docs/agent/index.html.md

 - `require_request_header (bool: false)` - Require that all incoming HTTP requests on this listener must have an `X-Vault-Request: true` header entry.
-  Using this option offers an additional layer of protection from Service Side Request Forgery attacks.
+  Using this option offers an additional layer of protection from Server Side Request Forgery attacks.
 Requests on the listener that do not have the proper `X-Vault-Request` header will fail, with a HTTP response status code of `412:
   Precondition Failed`.